 The current shortage of housing has created demand, which can be a positive for BIA's members.
 Most jurisdictions have sufficient available land to build new housing.
 Kingsburg was identified as an outlier in this, as they have a growth limitation ordinance, so the two builders that work in the area have been able to work but at a slower pace.
 The statewide move to require all-electric utilities rather than gas is a concern.
 For market-rate housing, the State's vehicle miles traveled (VMT) regulations are a large barrier, as transit isn't reliable, and a car is necessary to get around.
 Builders have to pay a fee to get around the cost of mitigating car miles unless City Councils can make a finding of an unavoidable impact.
 For affordable housing, the prevailing wage requirements are a barrier to development due to the increased cost.
 Infrastructure costs also affect both types of projects.
 Streamlining tools help with increasing costs, but not enough.
 A lack of local water access is also a barrier to development.
 He expressed concern that the State assigned the RHNA without this in mind.
 There may not be enough water access to support the housing development that the State is looking to see.
+To incorporate this feedback, the City has included Program 5, through which the City will review its utility master plans to ensure that water and wastewater infrastructure systems are sufficient to provide service to housing in the city by providing a capital improvement program and financing mechanism for each system.

 In his experience, single-family homes are in greatest demand.
 There is a lot of demand for low-income housing projects, but these aren't financially viable for developers without government subsidy.
 However, including government subsidy in projects increases the overall cost to build, as it triggers prevailing-wage requirements.
 A recent affordable development in the City of Fresno cost around \$400,000 per unit to build.
 Condo-style projects are also a possibility, but in his experience, they don't tend to be successful in this region.
 To keep prices within reach of local residents, recent projects have needed to be built at higher densities.
 A typical project is between 8 and 15 units per acre on small lots, with single-family homes built as two-story structures in order to reach 1,200 or 1,300 square feet.
 Developers need to build higher-density projects to spread out the cost of infrastructure among a larger number of units.
+To incorporate this feedback, the City has included Program 10, through which the City will pursue funding to incentivize the development of affordable housing.
 Demand isn't as high in smaller communities as it is in the cities of Fresno and Clovis.
 These cities have better access to jobs, education, and medical centers.
 VMT mitigation costs increase in communities that are far from these economic centers, so it's less of an issue in closer communities like Sanger, Reedley, Kingsburg, Fowler, and Kerman.
 Coalinga is too far away from the economic center of the region, which causes challenges.
 Many residents of Mendota and San Joaquin have incomes that are too low to afford development at its current costs.
 He indicated that more downpayment assistance and maintenance programs are needed throughout the region.
 Fresno Housing Authority has some, but they're limited.